Ugo5738/paservices/docs/langgraph.md

 - Ensure tokens include `aud=https://mcp.supersami.com/mcp` and `scope=users:analyze`.
 - Return the `super_id` immediately from the n8n webhook so the agent can poll.
+- `external_callback_url` is forwarded to downstream services for status updates, while the final aggregate result posts to `workflow_callback_url`.

 ### Common MCP Errors